Automate Your Release Checklist with n8n and GitHub Actions (2026 Guide)

 - The bundle is audited on every release

 All in ~2 hours of setup.
 This is the type of automation that costs little to implement and prevents disasters like Anthropic's.
+If you manage cloud infrastructure, our analysis of the Cloudflare outage of November 18, 2025 shows why resilience cannot be improvised.

 Want us to build this pipeline for your project?